acm-uiuc/til/_til/unix/list-names-of-files-with-matches.md

+---
-# List Names Of Files With Matches
+title: List Names Of Files With Matches
+category: unix
+---

 I often use `grep` and `ag` to search for patterns in a group or directory of files.
 Generally I am interested in looking at the matching lines